marmelab/greenframe-cli/README.md

 ## License

-GreenFrame is dual licensed under the [Elastic License v2.0](https://www.elastic.co/licensing/elastic-license) and the Marmelab Commercial License.
+GreenFrame is licensed under the [Elastic License v2.0](https://www.elastic.co/licensing/elastic-license).

-This means you can use GreenFrame for free both in open-source projects and commercial projects for free.
-You can run GreenFrame in a private CI.
-But you cannot build a service that runs GreenFrame - for that, you need to [contact Marmelab](mailto:info@marmelab.com) to purchase a license.
+This means you can use GreenFrame for free both in open-source projects and commercial projects.
+You can run GreenFrame in your CI, whetyher your project is open-source or commercial.

+But you cannot build a competitor to [greenframe.io](https://greenframe.io), i.e. a paid service that runs the GreenFrame CLI on demand.